-Let’s just start with this, people really love bananas.
-Personally, I adore eating them but I like them when they are not fully ripe.
+People really love bananas.
+Personally, I adore eating them but I like them the most when they are not fully ripe.
+In this article, we are going to talk about bananas as potential food for the guinea pigs.

 In the next part, we are going to talk about possible health benefits for guinea pigs eating bananas and risks.
 Also, we are going to go over the nutritional chart for bananas.